gportay/cqfd6/README.md

 > ⚠️ Warning
 >
-> Running `cqfd init` creates and names a new Docker image each
+> Running `cqfd --init` creates and names a new Docker image each
 > time the Dockerfile is modified, which may lead to a large number of
 > unused images that are not automatically purged.